graphology/graphology/docs/read.md

 ## #.getEdge

-Returns the first matching edge linking the given source & target, or `undefined` if it does not exist.
+Returns the first matching edge linking the given source & target (starting with directed edges & then with undirected ones), or `undefined` if it does not exist.

 *Example*